SALMON-TDDFT/SALMON-DOCS/source/install_and_run.rst

 Compilation with FFTW library
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For solving the poisson equation for the Hartree potential, SALMON uses the discrete Fourier transform.
+For solving the Poisson equation for the Hartree potential, SALMON uses the discrete Fourier transform.
 FFTW library (https://www.fftw.org) is available for fast calculation.
-Specify ``--enable-fftw LDFLAGS="-lfftw3_mpi -lfftw3"`` option when executing ``configure.py``.
+When executing ``configure.py``, specify ``--enable-fftw`` option and linker flags for FFTW such as ``LDFLAGS="-lfftw3_mpi -lfftw3"``.

+Exapmle:
+ $ python ../configure.py --prefix=DIR_SALMON --arch=ARCHITECTURE --enable-fftw LDFLAGS="-lfftw3_mpi -lfftw3"

 .. _build-gnu-make: